sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Control Flow.md

 > [!warning]
 > **A space is required before the backtick.**
-> **And no any chacracter is allowed after the backtick.**
+> **And no any character is allowed after the backtick.**

 > [!TIP]
 > Stop using backticks!
 They're ugly!
-Use hashtable splatting instead.
+Use HashTable splatting instead.
 >```ps1
 >$table = @{
 >  Filter = '*.mp4';